Maine Horticulture Learning Standards

 • How to identify disease symptoms and signs and common examples of each

-• How to package diseased plant samples for shipment to the Pest Management Lab for diagnosis; and what information is needed for plant disease diagnostics
+• How to collect and package diseased plant samples for shipment to the Pest Management Lab for diagnosis

-• Differences between juvenile and adult life stages of insects
+• Distinguishing between juvenile and adult life stages

 • Common arthropod pests of Maine gardens